 Dew shields are heated or unheated tubes that are attach on the objective end of a telescope and help reduce the formation of dew by shielding the objective from cooling air currents.
 Dew shields can also increase contrast through the eye piece by blocking ambient light from entering the optical system.
 Because the rays entering the telescope from celestial objects are parallel, a dew shield won’t impact field of view.

 Dew heaters are bands that are wrapped around an optical instrument like the objective, EP, or finder scope, or attached to the mirror assembly of Newtonian mirrors.
-Dew heaters should warm the instrument to just above ambient temperature so they don’t dew or frost over.
-Some dew heater systems come up controllers that manage the heat output based on ambient temperature while lower cost, USB powered ones have no temperature control or only low, medium, and high.
+Dew heaters warm the instrument to just above ambient temperature so they don’t dew or frost over.
+Some dew heater systems come with controllers that manage the heat output based on ambient temperature while lower cost, USB powered ones have no temperature control or only low, medium, and high.

 Collimation tools help you to collimate, or align, telescopes that have adjustable mirrors like reflectors and catadioptrics.
 Collimation tools include lasers that insert into the eye piece and you have to center the beam or visual tools like Cheshire eye pieces.
+Refractors do not typically need collimation.

-Setting circles are used primarily astronomers that have manual telescopes and want a way to easily point their scope at a target.
+Setting circles are used primarily by astronomers that have manual telescopes and want a way to easily point their scope at a target.
 Like computerized and motorized mounts, setting circles have to be polar aligned for each session.
 You do need a way to convert declination and right ascension coordinates to altitude and azimuth.

 Comfort